mongodb/specifications/source/ocsp-support/tests/README.rst

 server tests are identical as well.
 However, it does no harm to test these extra cases and may help reveal unexpected behavior.

-\*: Drivers that cannot pass these tests due to limitations in their TLS library’s implementation of OCSP will need to document these failures as described under `Documentation
+\*: Drivers that cannot pass these tests due to limitations in their TLS library’s implementation of OCSP will need to document these failures as described under `Documentation Requirements
-Requirements <../ocsp-support.rst#documentation-requirements>`__
+<../ocsp-support.rst#documentation-requirements>`__.
+Additionally,
-Additionally, drivers that fail the "Soft Fail" will need to change any applicable defaults as described under `MongoClient
+drivers that fail the "Soft Fail Test" will need to change any applicable defaults as described under `MongoClient Configuration
-Configuration <../ocsp-support.rst#mongoclient-configuration>`__
+<../ocsp-support.rst#mongoclient-configuration>`__

 Mock OCSP Responder Testing Suite
 ==================================